willhaslett/covid-19-growth/README.md

 - Adds demopraphic data
 - Outputs the resulting data structures as a set of long-format time series.

 The latest NYT and JHU files are pulled from GitHub at runtime.
+Fast, all data operations are vectorized.

   - [Installing](#installing)
     - [Virtualenv](#virtualenv)